 The way these games have played out, shows the hustler losing the first game because he couldn’t manage time, and the second through luck and the inability of his opponent to spot the winning move.

-Now it is time for the hustler to accept another challenge, and play his best chess to defeat the opponent and take the money
+Now it is time for the hustler to accept another challenge, and play his best chess to defeat the opponent and take the money.

-How good are chess Hustlers?
+How good are Hustlers at Playing Chess?

 They often specialize in a series of moves they have perfected to confuse and trap even far better players.
 Look out especially for confusing unorthodox chess openings which will catch many novices out.

 In the big parks in New York, most hustlers would probably come in at the 1500-1700 range.
 Pretty good players all in all.